 As for “Magog”, there are various places in Russia that bore names derived from their ancient forbear.
 Lake Maeotis, now the Sea of Azov, a section of the Black Sea; a people living on the River Tanais (present-day River Don) called “Magini” or “Magotis”.
 The highest mountain (probably Mt.
 Elbrus) in the Caucasus range used to be known as Mugogh.
 Mugodzhary: a name in modern times of a group of mountains at the southern extent of the Ural Mountain range.

-After looking at the question of who this mysterious “Gog” figure might be from these different angles, the answer about his identity seems to come into focus quite easily: “Gog” was a title or label for a fearsome king of some future time (the Antichrist) who, from his stronghold in Russia, would invade the Mideast, persecute, even slaughter many of the Jewish people in Israel, and, as we know from other Scriptures, persecute Christians and God-fearing people from all over the world.
+After looking at the question of who this mysterious “Gog” figure might be from these different angles, the answer about his identity seems to come into focus quite easily: “Gog” was a title or label for a fearsome king of some future time (the Antichrist) who, from his stronghold in Russia, would invade the Mideast, persecute, even slaughter many of those living in Israel, and, as we know from other Scriptures, persecute Christians and God-fearing people from all over the world.

 Continuing with this 2nd verse, “Gog, of the land of Magog” is said to be the “prince of Rosh, Meshech, and Tubal”.
 So who are these peoples spoken of here?